-<World> Danielian participated in the 2001 Knockout Championship for the World Women’s Championship, defeating Tatjana Shumiakina in the first round before losing to semi-finalist and future World Champion Yuhua Xu.
+<World> Danielian participated in the 2001 Knockout Championship for the World Women's Championship, defeating Tatiana Shumiakina in the first round before losing to semi-finalist and future World Champion Yuhua Xu.
 In 2004, she beat Elena Sedina in round one, before again losing to Yuhua Xu in the second round.
 In 2006, she beat Sabina-Francesca Foisor in round one, this time bowing out to Alexandra Kosteniuk in round 2.
-She contested the Women's World Chess Championship (2010) , on this occasion being eliminated in the first round by Tatiana Shadrina.
-She made it to the second round of the FIDE Knock-out Women's World Championship (2012) by defeating Georgian IM Sopiko Khukhashvili, but bowed out when she lost to Indian GM Dronavalli Harika.
+She contested the Women's World Championship Knockout Tournament (2010) , on this occasion being eliminated in the first round by Tatiana Shadrina.
+She made it to the second round of the Women's World Championship Knockout Tournament (2012) by defeating Georgian IM Sopiko Khukhashvili, but bowed out when she lost to Indian GM Dronavalli Harika.

 In the 2013-14 Women's Grand Prix series, Danielian scored 4.5/11 at the FIDE Women's Grand Prix Dilijan (2013) to earn 30 GP points and 5/11 at the FIDE Women's Grand Prix Tashkent (2013) to earn another 40 GP points, all but eliminating her from contention for first place and the right to be the Challenger in the Women's World Championship match to be held in 2014.
 Nevertheless she placed =2nd with 7/11 at the FIDE Women's Grand Prix Lopota (2014), 2 points behind the winner, Yifan Hou.